Links To Tanzanite Information Topics On This Page:

 Tanzanite is a very recently discovered gem material, and so it has no "traditional" information!

 Another rare and desirable gem material with amazing deep green color was also discovered in the same time period in this region by the famous geologist Campbell Bridges.
-This deep green gem material turned out to be a wonderful green garnet.
+This deep green gem material turned out to be an amazing green garnet.
 Bridges named this beautiful green garnet tsavorite garnet.

 Tanzanite has a hardness of about 6.5 which makes it ideal for use in tanzanite earrings and tanzanite pendants.